Paul Kan Man-Lok: Awards

 In December 2008, he was awarded the Knights Commander Grand Cross of the Royal Order Kingdom of Poland.
-Mr. Kan was appointed a High Member of the Royal Council in 2009.
+Kan was appointed a High Member of the Royal Council in 2009.

 In the 2009 Honours List of the Hong Kong SAR Government, Kan was awarded the Silver Bauhinia Star.
 He was also appointed a JP by the Hong Kong SAR Government in 2006.

-Mr. Kan was appointed as Honorary Consul of the Republic of Hungary in the Hong Kong SAR and the Macau SAR in January 2011.
+Kan was appointed as Honorary Consul of the Republic of Hungary in the Hong Kong SAR and the Macau SAR in January 2011.

+Personal life

+Kan is married to the sister of actor Natalis Chan.
+He enjoys antique collecting.
+His sister Mary Kan Ma-lai is a barrister.
+His estranged brother Michael Kan Chi-ho, a struck-off solicitor, fled Hong Kong in 1994 and is the subject of an Interpol red notice.